pv42/the-truth-plugin/README.md

 ## LICENSE

 This project is licensed with the MIT License.
+The Truth is not an registered trade mark.

 ### Dear ImGui
 [Dear ImGui](https://github.com/ocornut/imgui) is also licensed with the MIT License and included as git submodule to this project.